 Delay equal to 0 corresponds to the primary channel

+For 4.32+4.32 GHz transmission, the total number of transmit chains, NTX, shall be an even number.
+The first NTX/2 transmit chains shall be used for transmission on the primary and secondary channels and the second NTX/2 transmit chains shall be used for transmission on the secondary1 and secondary2 channels (see 30.3.4).

 The non-EDMG waveform for the iTXth transmit chain when transmitted using duplicate transmission over a 6.48 GHz channel shall be defined as:

 where: